The great spoon bending scam

 Then came the next stage: Jim and Dave were suddenly discussing the possibility that he might be using chemicals to bend spoons.
 Jim said he could prove that he wasn’t doing this by washing his hands.
 He went over to a small basin in the corner of the studio and elaborately soaped and washed his hands.

 Here the point was that Jim had decided that the only way to bend the fairly heavy-duty screwdriver was to stick it into a faucet and pull at the handle.
 The suspicion that he might be using chemicals was not something Dave had brought up — it was Jim, who then pretended that he was washing his hands at the behest of Dave.
-He had concealed the screwdriver in his sleeve — stage and street magicians are very good at doing this — and while washing his hands had stuck it in the tap and bent it.
+He had concealed the screwdriver in his sleeve — stage and street magicians are very good at doing this kind of thing — and while washing his hands had stuck it in the tap and bent it.

 The rest was simple.
 “Okay, so where’s the screwdriver?
 Ah, there it is.
 Okay, I’m going to try to bend it with my mind…” And after a minute of glowering at the thing it started to bend downwards, right there in front of the camera.
 Of course it was pre-bent, and twisting it slowly (and imperceptibly) it dutifully bent.
 It is a simple technique you can see executed here with a nail.